What Does NKDA Mean on a Patch?

 In a combat or emergency situation, a medic or paramedic may need to administer medication immediately — without time to ask questions.
 Knowing whether a patient has drug allergies can be the difference between life and death.

 Medical patches like NKDA, blood type patches, and allergy patches are part of a broader system of personal identification used in tactical medicine (TCCC — Tactical Combat Casualty Care).
+Learn more in our blood type patch guide.

 Who Wears It